-King Richard II appoints Geoffrey Chaucer to the position of chief clerk of the king’s works in Westminster on this day in 1389.
+King Richard II appoints Geoffrey Chaucer to the position of chief clerk of the king’s works in Westminster on July 12, 1389.

 Chaucer, the middle-class son of a wine merchant, served as a page in an aristocratic household during his teens and was associated with the aristocracy for the rest of his life.
 In 1359, he fought in France with Edward III, and was captured in a siege.
 Edward III ransomed him, and he later worked for Edward III and John of Gaunt.
 One of his earliest known works was an elegy for the deceased wife of John of Gaunt, Book of the Duchesse.